BSCCNS/vcity_circularity_api/README.md

     ...
 ```

-If scopes are present (for example, a `'superuser'` scope by default, one must use instead)
+If scopes are present (for example, a `'superuser'` scope by default), one must use instead

 ```python
 from typing import Annotated